AnujSinghML/BharatFD-backend-test/README.md

 ---

 This README provides step-by-step instructions to run the project from scratch, explains the API endpoints and how to interact with them using curl, and gives an overview of the system architecture.
-Feel free to modify this documentation to better suit your project details.